What is the history?

 How are the children chosen for lead roles?

 Sometimes we draw upon the expertise of our teachers to advise us.
-For example, one year, 'Mary Poppins' and 'Bert' both had a solo song to sing, and so our music teacher was asked to put forward the boy and girl whom she felt could best cope with singing solo in front of an audience - not an easy task for any child, especially when one of the songs contained the word 'Supercalafragilistic'!
+For example, one year, 'Mary Poppins' and 'Bert' both had a solo song to sing, and so our music teacher put forward the boy and girl whom he felt could best cope with singing solo in front of an audience - not an easy task for any child, especially when one of the songs contained the word 'Supercalafragilistic'!

 Will there be a production next year?